fractalclone/zephyr-riscv/README.md

 $ cd samples/philosophers
 $ make BOARD=qemu_riscv32 run
 ```
-The command shall compile and run the `philosophers` application using the `qemu-system-riscv32` found in the zephyr-sdk
+The command shall compile and run the `philosophers` application using the `qemu-system-riscv32` found in the zephyr-sdk.

 To exit qemu, press `Ctrl-a x`

 #### Compiling zephyr using external `riscv-gnu-toolchain`